Skip to content

 No vault-level or organization-level policies

-You cannot create a policy that applies to multiple wallets simultaneously.
+You can't create a policy that applies to multiple wallets simultaneously.
 If you need the same limit across ten wallets, you must create ten separate policies—one for each wallet.

 Multi-chain EVM wallets